akshjeetsingh0001/studio/DEPLOY_TO_MINIKUBE.md

 *   **Sudo access:** You'll likely need `sudo` for installing Docker, Minikube, and potentially for running some Minikube or Docker commands if your user isn't in the `docker` group.
 *   **Project Structure:**
     *   Ensure your `tsconfig.json` has `compilerOptions.baseUrl = "."` and `compilerOptions.paths = {"@/*": ["./src/*"]}` for alias resolution.
-    *   Your `next.config.ts` should have `output: 'standalone'` and may include Webpack alias configurations as a fallback.
+    *   Your `next.config.ts` should have `output: 'standalone'` and includes Webpack alias configurations.
-    *   **Public Directory:** Next.js applications often use a `public` directory at the project root for static assets (e.g., images, favicon.ico).
-        *   If your project has such assets, ensure this `public` directory exists and is **not** excluded by a `.dockerignore` file.
-        *   The provided `Dockerfile` creates an empty `public` directory in the final image.
-If you need assets from your local `public` directory to be in the image, you would need to adjust the Dockerfile or ensure the `COPY . .` command correctly includes them in the `installer` stage, and then re-evaluate the `COPY --from=installer /app/public ./public` command in the `runner` stage (which is currently removed to bypass a common error).
+    *   **Public Directory:** If your Next.js application uses a `public` directory for static assets, ensure it exists in your project root.
+The `Dockerfile` is set up to create an empty `public` directory in the final image if one isn't copied from your source.
+If you *have* a local `public` directory with assets, ensure it's not excluded by `.dockerignore`.

 ## Deployment Steps

 1.  **Navigate to Your Project Directory:**
     Open your terminal on the Ubuntu server (or wherever you manage your project files) and change to the **root directory** of your Seera POS application (the directory containing `Dockerfile`, `package.json`, `src`, etc.).
     ```bash
-    cd /path/to/your/seera-pos-app
+    cd /path/to/your/seera-pos-app # e.g., cd ~/studio
     ```

 2.  **Build Your Docker Image into Minikube's Docker Daemon:**